![]() |

 *

-The artist Charlie Russell and his wife are wintering in California, as they have done for several years.
+THE ARTIST Charlie Russell and his wife are wintering in California, as they have done for several years.
 Charlie writes to friend in Great Falls, Montana.

 I was at the beach the other